 Located within the municipalities of Los Barrios, San Roque and Castellar, about 19 km from Algeciras Bay, the water from the Reservoir is then supplied to the people who populate the Campo de Gibraltar, to the industries established around Algeciras Bay and for irrigation purposes (1.000 hectares approx. in the areas of Guadarranque, Palmones and Hozgarganta).

-There are superb views of the reservoir from the narrow winding road that leads up to the old town of Castellar, but there are very few, if any, safe places to stop to admire it- especially at the weekends.
-It is better to drive right up to the town and view it at leisure from the safety of the old castle walls.
+There are superb views of the reservoir from the narrow winding road that leads up to the old town of Castellar, but if you are driving there are very few, if any, safe places to stop to admire it- especially at the weekends.
+It is better to drive right on up to the town and view it at leisure from the safety of the old castle walls.

 The water levels of the reservoir are of course a reflection of the amount of rainfall received over the traditionally rainy months.
 Rainfall during the winters of 2005/6 and 2006/7 were low, consequently so was the depth and breadth of the reservoir.